 Why do it?
-When a cat gets to the end stages of chronic renal disease they don’t feel well.
+When a cat gets to the end stages of chronic renal disease they don't feel well.
 But these fluids make them feel much better.
 So when the vet said I could do this for her at home I had a little fainting fit, tried to bite him and then asked him to show me how to do it.
-Her vet is Dr. Mark who you might remember from my chicken related Ask Dr. Mark posts.
+Her vet was Dr. Mark who you might remember from my chicken related Ask Dr. Mark posts.

-Like I said, the first few tries were a bit of a shitshow, but Cleo and I now have the hang of it.
+Like I said, the first few tries were a bit of a shitshow, but Cleo and I got the hang of it.

 How to Give a Cat Subcutaneous Fluids

 - Hang your fluid bag a couple of feet higher than you will be with your cat.
 I used a coat hanger.

 2. Remove the cap from the end of the tubing.